MichielDeMey/express-jwt-permissions/README.md

 The middleware will check a decoded JWT token to see if a token has permissions to make a certain request.

-Permissions should be described as an array of strings inside the JWT token.
+Permissions should be described as an array of strings inside the JWT token, or as a space-delimited [OAuth 2.0 Access Token Scope](https://tools.ietf.org/html/rfc6749#section-3.3) string.

 ```json
 "permissions": [